lommaks777/pesonalisev2/.qoder/repowiki/en/content/Backend Architecture/Backend Architecture.md

 ## Update Summary
 **Changes Made**
-- Updated AI-Powered Personalization section to reflect service layer refactoring
+- Updated AI-Powered Personalization section to reflect new transcript-driven generation model
-- Added new section on Service Layer Architecture
+- Added new section on Personalization Engine Architecture
-- Updated Server-Side Data Flow section to reflect new service dependencies
+- Updated Server-Side Data Flow to reflect new personalization workflow
-- Enhanced Security Considerations with new service layer details
+- Enhanced Service Layer Architecture with new personalization-engine service
-- Updated all relevant section sources to reflect moved service implementations
+- Updated API Route Structure to reflect changes in personalization endpoints
-- Added new diagram sources for service layer components
+- Added new diagram sources for personalization engine components
+- Updated all relevant section sources to reflect new service implementations

 ## Table of Contents
 1. [Introduction](#introduction)